 The FRA eLibrary contains all the documents that are found throughout the FRA Public Website.
 Multiple pages on the website may link to the same eLibrary item based on its set of metadata.

-The mission of the Federal Railroad Administration (FRA) is to enable the safe, reliable, and efficient movement of people and goods for a strong America, now and in the future.
+The mission of FRA is to enable the safe, reliable, and efficient movement of people and goods for a strong America, now and in the future.
 FRA accomplishes this mission primarily through issuance, implementation, and enforcement of safety regulations; selective investment to develop the rail network across the country; and research and technology development.